techiworld/techiworld.github.io/_posts/2017-04-24-Sensing-Light.md

     elif ldr.value==0.0:
         GPIO.output(17,True)
 ```
-Click [here]( https://github.com/chipprogrammers/ldr) to visit our github repository for clone or download these codes.
+Click [here]( https://github.com/chipprogrammers/ldr){: target="_blank" } to visit our github repository for clone or download these codes.
 Alternatively you can also clone the code directly using following commands:
 ```bash
 $cd ~
 $git clone git://github.com/chipprogrammers/ldr.git